 There is no better way to toughen another human being than to show them those physical consequences.
-This is why combat sports in my opinion are superior in that aspect because pretty much at the end of every class, the coach goes “all right guys, get your gloves and your shin pads on. we’re going to spar ”.
+This is why combat sports, in my opinion, are superior in that aspect because pretty much at the end of every class, the coach goes “All right guys, get your gloves and your shin pads on.
+We’re going to spar ”.
 Or your jujitsu coach goes “hey guys, we’re going to roll life”.
-Or your wrestling coach goes “hey guys, live rounds, three minutes, let’s go, shark tank”.
+Or your wrestling coach goes “hey guys, live rounds, three minutes, let’s go shark tank”.

 It’s just constantly drilling live situations.
 You are constantly wrestling against an opponent who’s wrestling back.
 You are constantly boxing or kickboxing somebody who’s trying to punch you in the face or kick you in the legs.
 You are constantly trying to arm-bar or choke somebody out with jujitsu who’s also trying to do the same thing to you.

-You’re going to say, “but when I was watching those clips I noticed that in the jujitsu class when they were grabbing onto each other, no one was throwing knees, no one was throwing hammer fists, or groin kicks”.
+You’re going to say, “But when I was watching those clips I noticed that in the jujitsu class when they were grabbing onto each other, no one was throwing knees, no one was throwing hammer fists, or groin kicks”.

 Again, what makes you think they’re incapable of doing that?
 They understand that this is jujitsu.
-They are working their jujitsu, okay?
+They are working on their jujitsu, okay?
 What makes you think that they are incapable of starting to throw strikes?